peter001-web/Form-on-survey/README.md

 This is a sample survey form of a company.

-#Based for department A
+-Based for department A

-*Based for department B
+-Based for department B

-*Based for department C
+-Based for department C